Mobility vs. Flexibility

 • Joint Mobility Exercises: Joint mobility exercises focus on moving individual joints through their full range of motion.
 This helps improve joint health, lubrication, and mobility.
 Perform exercises such as wrist circles, ankle circles, shoulder circles, and hip rotations.
 Gradually increase the range of motion and the complexity of the movements.

-• Strength Training: Strength training exercises, particularly those that involve compound movements, can also contribute to improving mobility.
+• Strength Training: Strength training exercises, mainly compound movements, can also improve mobility.
 By strengthening the muscles around a joint, you provide better support and stability, allowing for improved mobility.
 Exercises like squats, lunges, deadlifts, and push-ups can enhance joint mobility while building strength.

 By incorporating these strategies into your training routine, you can gradually develop and improve both mobility and flexibility.
 Remember to listen to your body, progress at your own pace, and be consistent with your practice.
 Over time, you will notice significant improvements in your range of motion, control, and overall physical performance.